Uzbek refugee given 11 years for supporting terror group

-DENVER (AP) — A refugee from Uzbekistan convicted of conspiring to support a terrorist group has been sentenced to 11 years in prison by a federal judge.
+DENVER (AP) — A refugee from Uzbekistan convicted of conspiring to support a terrorist group and making plans to join the organization himself in 2012 was given an 11-year prison sentence Thursday but will receive credit for the more than six years he has been jailed in Colorado.

-A jury in June found Jamshid Muhtorov guilty of three charges: conspiring to provide $300 to the Islamic Jihad Union, providing or attempting to provide the $300 and providing or attempting to provide himself as support.
+A jury in June found Jamshid Muhtorov guilty of three charges: Conspiring to provide $300 to the Islamic Jihad Union, providing or attempting to provide the $300 and providing or attempting to provide himself as support.
+The organization is an extremist splinter group that opposes the government of Uzbekistan and has been blamed for attacks there and in Afghanistan.

-The decision comes more than six years after Muhtorov’s arrest at a Chicago airport.
+Judge John Kane in his sentence wrote that Muhtorov’s “offenses are serious and his rhetoric is frightening” but did not include committing or planning violent acts in the United States.

-Judge John Kane said Thursday that Muhtorov will receive credit for the six years and seven months he has been jailed.
-Kane said Muhtorov will almost certainly face deportation proceedings after prison.
+Muhtorov’s offenses did not warrant the 30-year sentence required by prosecutors but demanded punishment beyond the six years and seven months he has been jailed since federal authorities arrested him at a Chicago airport, Kane said.

 Most Read Nation & World Stories